 In addition, to our Athena Swan activities, several staff participate inthe activities of groups such as WISE, FEST, UKRC GetSET Women, British Science Association and the Oxford Women’s Network.
 This involves seminars to the general public, interviews in national magazines (e.g. Marie Claire, Stylist, Scientific American), video interviews as well as web blogs/interviews.

-Paul Harvey, Sunetra Gupta and Stuart West receive the Athena Swan Silver Award, on behalf of the department, 16th September 2010.
+Paul Harvey, Sunetra Gupta and Stuart West receive our first Athena Swan Award, on behalf of the department, 16th September 2010.